Christian-M-Silva/Spider-Man/README.md

 - At least one paragraph with a stylized color, font and size
 - A footer with linkse

+## Screenshot

+See a preview of the site in the Screenshot folder

+## Solution Video

+See solution video in solution video folder

 ## My process

 ### Built with